DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/general/build-views-in-gds-style.md

 ```
 # CONTEXT

-You have been provided with a screenshot of a screen from the legacy system and its associated user story.
-Your task is to create a single webpage based on the image and story.
+You are tasked with modernising a legacy system.
+Provided with a user story and a screenshot of a form from the legacy system, your goal is to create a single webpage that accurately reflects the design and functionality depicted in the image and story.

 # ANALYSIS PHASE